siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 010 Charge as Circulation.md

 any enclosing shell, not a local property of the torus surface.

 The winding numbers are integers.
 The charge class is therefore discrete and does not take arbitrary values.
-For the simplest closure, $|m| = 1$ gives elementary charge.
+The torus is the simplest topological example of a self-sustaining closure, but topology admits more complex configurations — trefoils and other knotted closures — each carrying its own winding class.
+Which configuration corresponds to the minimum stable self-sustaining mode, and therefore to elementary charge, is not determined at this level of analysis.

 Whether same-sign closures repel and opposite-sign closures attract is not established here.
 It requires computing the net momentum flux between two